-- 1. Each player on the field must wear a one-piece belt at the waistline with three flags permanently attached, one flag to each hip and one to the center of the back. - a.
-(Failure to wear required equipment PENALTY: 5 yards) - 2.
+- 1. Each player on the field must wear a one-piece belt at the waistline with three flags permanently attached, one flag to each hip and one to the center of the back. - 2.
 Cleats are limited to studs or projections that do not exceed 1⁄2 inch in length and are made with non-abrasive rubber or rubber-type synthetic material, which does not chip or develop a cutting edge.